amicuchu/NintendoClientsWiki/Account-Server.md

 The XML-encoding is not consistent between URLs.
 Usually, the response contains no XML declaration and no whitespace.
 However, sometimes the response starts with `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>`, and sometimes the response is prettified using 4 spaces as indentation.

-A client certificate is needed to connect to these servers.
+The common client certificate is needed to connect to these servers.

 Main server: https://account.nintendo.net